-Advise is a verb and advice is a noun.
-So advice is what is given and the act of giving advice is called advising (or to advise).
-Most people don't realize that there is a difference between advice and advise.
+Advice and advise not only have different meanings but are also pronounced differently.
+Advise is a verb, and advice is a noun.
+So advice is what is given, while the act of giving advice is called advising (or to advise).

 |Meaning||recommendation, counsel, opinion offered as guidance||The act of giving advice|

 Advice is a noun.
 It is a suggestion or recommendation.

 - His advice was sound and everyone listened to him.

 - I am seeking your advice because you are more experienced in such matters.

 - She made use of the suggestions she found in the advice column.

 - Take my advice and quit your day job to focus on your startup business.